azofeifa/Tfit/README.md

 # Tfit
-Transcription fit (Tfit) implements a finite mixture model to identify sites of bidirectional or divergent transcription in nascent transcription assays such as Global Run-On (GRO) and Precision Run-on (PRO) followed by sequencing data.
+Transcription fit (or Tfit) implements a finite mixture model to identify sites of bidirectional or divergent transcription in nascent transcription assays such as Global Run-On (GRO) and Precision Run-on (PRO) followed by sequencing data.
 Tfit is separated by two modules: (1) bidir and (2) model.
 Output from these modules can be exported to any genome browser, bed file examples are provided below.

 ![Alt text](https://github.com/azofeifa/Tfit/blob/master/images/Example_Snapshot.png)